ChefAharoni/HaaretzMusafim/README.md

 Since Haaretz doesn't provide a an organized archive for their Musafim (weekend magazines), this repo takes each week's url of the magazine, and displays it as a list.

 Currently working on a search bar function from Algolia on a different branch - no success so far.
-If anyone is farmiliar with it and would like to work on it - feel free.
+If anyone is familiar with it and would like to work on it - feel free.

 **FrontEnd needed!**